hpfxd/woahmod-2/README.md

 Example: `/woahmod`
 - Tags
 Tags are things that appear before your name above your head.
+You may request one on the [Discord server](https://discord.gg/a2DQmak)!

 ## Downloading
 - Grab a build from the [releases](https://github.com/hpfxd/woahmod-2/releases) page